George-Kaloudis/opap/README.rst

-hbapi
+opap
 ========

-hbapi is a library to access opap data.
+opap is a library to access OPAP data.

 Look how easy it is to use::